“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Campsites in Malawi

-Many locations have at least one lodge which allows camping, not all of those anyway are accessible by a wheeled vehicle, especially in the north.
+Many locations have at least one lodge that allows camping, but not all of those are accessible by a wheeled vehicle, especially in the north.

-Most campsites do not have a shared kitchen or barbecue facilities, so South Africans will have to be self-supported for their braai.
+Most campsites do not have shared kitchens or barbecue facilities, so South Africans will have to be self-sufficient for their braai.
 Campsites charge between 5$ and 10$ per person.

 Local Guesthouses in Malawi